 New generations of Castor family recreate family photo taken in 1946 at village fete

+New generations of Castor family recreate family photo at village fete taken in 1953

-New generations of a Castor family have recreated a family photograph taken in World War Two.
+New generations of a Castor family have recreated a family photograph taken in 1953.

 Ancestors of the business - Harry Gibbons and Sons, who were threshing contractors of Castor - got together at Castor Festival with a family heirloom they tracked down online.